-9.2.2.1 Storm Water Outfall 06 - Vehicle Maintenance Facility (VMF)
+9.2.2.1 Storm Water Outfall 06 - Vehicle Maintenance Facility

-Storm Water Outfall 06 receives storm water runoff from an area that includes the VMF and portions of the parking lot around the VMF where vehicles awaiting maintenance are staged.
+Storm Water Outfall 06 receives storm water runoff from an area that includes the Vehicle Maintenance Facility (VMF) and portions of the parking lot around the VMF where vehicles awaiting maintenance are staged.
 The refueling stations for Pantex Plant fleet are also located in this drainage area.
 The drainage area is primarily a paved lot utilized for parking and staging vehicles on the south side of the VMF.

-Permit-required monitoring at Storm Water Outfall 06 was conducted during the third and fourth quarters of 2019.
+Permit-required monitoring at Storm Water Outfall 06 was conducted during the first, second, and third quarters of 2020.
 Activities included visual monitoring, pH testing, total petroleum hydrocarbons (TPHs) analysis, and metal analyses.
 Visual examinations showed no abnormalities based on the visual criteria contained in the MSGP and pH was normal.
-TPH results were below detection limits for both quarters, indicating that runoff from the VMF staging area and refueling operations is not contributing significant hydrocarbon pollutants to the environment.
-All metal concentrations were below their respective IWQP in 2019.
+TPH results were below laboratory detection limits for all three quarters, indicating that runoff from the VMF staging area and refueling operations is not contributing significant hydrocarbon pollutants to the environment.
+All metal concentrations were below their respective IWQP in 2020.